 Ignoring essential costs, you’re losing at least $2,491 per month, or $575 per week.

 So why did you buy this investment property?

 It’s losing money hand over fist, so the only logical reason you may have bought it is that you expect someone else to come along, borrow even more money than you did and bid up the price of surrounding houses in your suburb.

-You’re not paying tax on the interest on your loan, because your making a loss that your claiming as a deduction against your wage in a completely unrelated field of work.
+You’re not paying tax on the interest on your loan, because you’re making a loss that you’re claiming as a deduction against your wage in a completely unrelated field of work.